by Jeremy H • November 8, 2022

 The question is, why are microservices so helpful to modern enterprises?
 What benefits do corporations receive from using this architectural style?

 In this article, we provide an in-depth exploration of seven key benefits of microservices.
-But first, we’ll provide a brief definition of microservices to bring newcomers up to speed on this technology.
+But first, we’ll briefly define microservices to bring newcomers up to speed on this technology.

-A microservices application architecture involves breaking a monolithic application into its component functions or services.
+Microservices application architecture involves breaking a monolithic application into component functions or services.
 After identifying the individual services, developers refactor the monolith so that each service runs autonomously as a separate “microservice.”
-Then, they loosely connect these microservices via APIs to form the larger microservices-based application.
+Then, they loosely connect these microservices via APIs to form a more extensive microservices-based application.

 The resulting microservices-based application offers a pluggable architectural style.
-This style enables fast and cost-efficient upgrades.
-This makes it easier and less expensive to scale one part of the application.
-You can do this without affecting the rest of the application.
+This style enables fast, cost-efficient upgrades, making it easier and less expensive to scale one part of the application.
+Importantly, you can do this without affecting the rest of the application.

-For a more detailed overview of microservices, check out our guide, “What Are Microservices?”
+For a more detailed overview of microservices, check out our DreamFactory guide, “What Are Microservices?”

 Below we’ll explore seven key benefits of microservices with illustrations and examples:

-Netflix is an excellent example of using microservices to overcome scaling challenges.
-In late 2008, Netflix experienced a three-day service failure caused by increasing demands on its servers.
-After struggling to scale to these demands, Netflix decided to refactor its monolithic application into a horizontally-scalable, distributed system of microservices running on Amazon AWS cloud servers.
+Netflix offers an excellent example of using microservices to overcome scaling challenges.
+In late 2008, Netflix experienced a three-day service failure caused by increasing server demands.
+After struggling to rise to these demands, Netflix decided to refactor its monolithic application into a horizontally-scalable, distributed system of microservices running on Amazon AWS cloud servers.

 Here’s a map of the Netflix microservices architecture:

 With a microservices architecture, the failure of one service is less likely to negatively impact other parts of the application because each microservice runs autonomously from the others.
-Nevertheless, large distributed microservices architectures tend to have many dependencies, so developers need to protect the application from a dependency failure related shut down.
+Nevertheless, large distributed microservices architectures tend to have many dependencies, so developers must protect the application from a dependency failure-related shutdown.
 According to InfoQ, “on a high volume website, a single back-end dependency becoming latent can cause all application resources to become saturated in a matter of seconds (see image).”

-Fortunately, the benefits of microservices architecture allows developers to prevent cascading failures with features like circuit breaker, which averts server resource depletion if a calling service has to remain on hold for a failed service that never responds.
-Also, Floyd May recommends avoiding Remote Procedure Calls (RPCs) between microservices to prevent cascading failures:
+Fortunately, the benefits of microservices architecture allow developers to prevent cascading failures with features like circuit breakers, which averts server resource depletion if a calling service has to remain on hold for a failed service that never responds.

-Finally, you can build fault-tolerant microservices using Hystrix, an open-source solution that Netflix created stop cascading failure and bolster the resilience of its infrastructure.
-According to Netflix, “Hystrix is a latency and fault tolerance library designed to isolate points of access to remote systems, services, and 3rd party libraries, stop cascading failure and enable resilience in complex distributed systems where failure is inevitable.”
+Finally, you can build fault-tolerant microservices using Hystrix, an open-source solution that Netflix created to stop cascading failure and bolster the resilience of its infrastructure.
+According to Netflix, “Hystrix is a latency and fault tolerance library designed to isolate access points to remote systems, services, and 3rd party libraries, stop cascading failure and enable resilience in complex distributed systems where failure is inevitable.”

 When creating a microservices-based application, developers can connect microservices programmed in any language.
 They can also connect microservices running on any platform.
-This offers more flexibility to use the programming languages and technologies that best fit the needs of the project and the skillsets of your team.
+This offers more flexibility to use the programming languages and technologies that best fit the project’s needs and your team’s skill sets.

-If your microservices are managing sensitive health, financial, or other kinds of confidential information, a secure API gives developers complete control over what data is accessible to the larger application and those who are using it.
-This makes it easier to achieve compliance under HIPAA, GDPR, and other data security standards.
+Suppose your microservices are managing sensitive health, financial, or other kinds of confidential information.
+In that case, a secure API gives developers complete control over the data accessible to the larger application and those using it.
+This makes achieving compliance under HIPAA, GDPR, and other data security standards easier.

 An iPaaS (Integration Platform as a Service) like DreamFactory can assist with the process of developing secure APIs to support a microservices architecture.
 DreamFactory’s automatic API generation tools empower you to build and publish secure APIs in minutes.

 Microservices also support the CI/CD/CD (Continuous Integration, Continuous Delivery, Continuous Deployment) development philosophy.
-This means that you quickly deploy the core microservices of an application – as a minimum viable product (MVP) – and continuously update the product over time as you complete additional microservices.
+This means you quickly deploy the core microservices of an application – as a minimum viable product (MVP) – and continuously update the product over time as you complete additional microservices.
 It also means that you can respond to security threats and add new technologies as they appear.
-The result for the user is a “future proof” product that’s constantly evolving with the times.
+The result for the user is a “future-proof” product constantly evolving.

-Now that you understand the key benefits of a microservices application architecture, you might be considering a microservices adoption strategy for your enterprise.
+Now that you understand the key benefits of microservices application architecture, you might consider a microservices adoption strategy for your enterprise.
 If that’s the case, you’ll want an advanced iPaaS to integrate the microservices that comprise your application.

 Join the DreamFactory newsletter list.